Ballia, India: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and M. It's important that you get the correct kind.
-Most adapters available online are just plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types C, D and M. Ensure that you pick the right type.
+Many adapters for sale now are simply plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most countries.

 Airplane phone mount